cakephp/docs/en/orm/schema-system.rst

 CakePHP features a schema system that is capable of reflecting and generating schema information for tables in SQL datastores.
-The schema system can generate/reflect schema for any SQL platform that CakePHP supports.
+The schema system can generate/reflect a schema for any SQL platform that CakePHP supports.

 The main pieces of the schema system are ``Cake\Database\Schema\Table`` and ``Cake\Database\Schema\Collection``.
-These classes give you access to database wide and individual table object features respectively.
+These classes give you access to database-wide and individual Table object features respectively.

 The primary use of the schema system is for :ref:`test-fixtures`.
-However, it can also be used in your applications if required.
+However, it can also be used in your application if required.

 Schema\\Table objects
 =====================